A-Z important info

 - Due to illness or injury the resident is absent from Residence.
 You must notify FedUni Living as soon as possible, and provide a medical certificate justifying the absence.

-Forms for a partial rebate of meals charges are available on line at the FedUni Living website and must be submitted prior to the rebate dates.
+Please submit a request through the Campus Life Portal, this request must be submitted prior to the rebate dates.
 The meal charges rebates will appear on your Residential Account Statement.

-Any resident of FedUni Living may wish to purchase a casual meal voucher and enjoy dinner in Albert Coates Dining Room.
-Please visit the FedUni Store Mt Helen during opening hours.
+Any resident of FedUni Living may wish to purchase a Campus Life Cash and enjoy dinner in Albert Coates Dining Room.

 One of the most annoying things to block out when you are trying to study or sleep is noise!
 What is regarded as excessive or unreasonable will vary from one person to another and complaints will be assessed by the RST but if someone thinks it's too loud, then it's too loud at any time!
 If someone needs to ask you to keep the noise down, it's too loud, but if after 10.30 pm, it is expected that noise is reduced to a minimum to ensure that those students who wish to sleep or study can do so without disturbance.
 There is a low tolerance in residence for people who don't respect the community (See the code of conduct also).
 If people are being loud and you need quiet, ask people politely first, and they will normally help out.
 Suggest they go out, go outside, go to another area.
 You can also call the Duty RA for assistance.
 The overriding priority is always for quiet, regardless of time, day etc.

-Ballarat: If between 10 and 4am, you can call security (anonymously if needed) for them to come and assist with the situation.
+Ballarat: You can call security (anonymously if needed) for them to come and assist with the situation.

 Gippsland: Campus Security is available 24/7 and there is an additional designated Residential Security Officer available to help you from 8pm-4am, 7 days.

 NOTE: Do not suffer in silence.
-If this behaviour persists, come and speak to the res life team at the office.
+If this behaviour persists, come and speak to the Residential Communitieis team at the office.

 Whilst the Federation University Australia will take care to assist with the safety of vehicles and their contents, no responsibility will be borne by the University should theft or damage occur.
 If there is an incident such as a theft or an accident, please forward details to the FedUni Living team as well as appropriate authorities.